herariom/herariom.github.io/content/projects/spotjournal.md

 A music-based journaling hackathon project
 <!--more-->
 ## Background
+I signed up for HackDuke 2020, a hackathon focused on designing solutions to make a positive social impact.
+We could choose from four tracks to focus our solution on.
+The first was inequality, energy and environment, health, and education.
+My team chose the health track centered around using health data to improve the quality, efficiency, and accessibility of health care and knowledge.

-I signed up for HackDuke 2020 with some random teammates.
-We chose the Health track, and decided to make an application that would help identify songs that gave people certain emotions.
-We played a random song from the user's previously listened to songs on Spotify, and had them fill out a form before and after listening to it, tracking their mood changes.
-Afterwards, users can view how others reacted to the same song.
+We decided to make a music-based journaling application utilizing users' Top 100 songs on Spotify.
+The app would choose a random song from the users' Top 100, and then the user would fill out a form before and after the song played, tracking their mood changes.
+Afterward, users can view how others reacted to the same song using a graph of commonly felt emotions.

 ## Technologies

 SpotJournal is built using the following technologies: